Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 The player interface is essentially a collection of buttons acting as controls for specific player instance methods.

 At a minimum an audio player will be expected to have a play/pause button and a progress bar.
-In this example rewind and forward skip buttons are also included as well as clock/timer that the user can click to display different the audio time in different formats.
+In this example rewind and forward skip buttons are also included as well as a clock/timer that the user can click to display different the audio time in different formats.

 The HTML structure for this is as follows: